mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 required it.
 The two were raised more by their tutors than any member of the Imperial family.

-One of the final acts of Paulo’s reign was the completion of the Second Grand Survey in 1065.
+One of the final acts of Paulo's reign was the completion of the Second Grand Survey in 1065.
 The 75-year project was completed in the Reference system when data from the survey was downloaded